SugumaranEvil/Doppio/FinanceLearning.md

 ### Expenses Voucher
 - This are internal document prepared along with Expenses Invoice received from the vendor.
 - It has details of expenses incurred signature of the person approving the expenses.

+### Payment Voucher
+- It is prepared when payment is made for Expenses or Purchase of Goods.
+- It has details of person to whom payment is made, Mode of Payment, Person approving payment, Transaction ID/ Cheque no incase of Bank Payments.
+- Payment Vouchers can be of 2 types
+- Bank Payment Voucher
+- Cash Payment Vouchers

+### Receipt Voucher
+- It is prepared when payment is received by the organisation.
+It has details like Date, Details of person from whom amount is received, Cheque no/ Transaction ID amount etc.
+- Receipt Vouchers may be of 2 types :
+- Bank Receipt voucher
+- Cash Receipt Voucher

+### Journal vouchers
+- This are prepared for Non-cash Transactions wherein certain entries are required to be passed in the books of account.

+### Journal is book of Original Entry.
+- It is a book wherein Journal Entries are recorded and then they are posted to the Ledger accounts.
+A journal has records of all financial transactions related to the business